 The city is a major ferry port in the southern Adriatic.
 The port is used for connecting Italy with numerous destinations including Croatia, Greece, Montenegro, and Albania.
 There are up to 15 ferry crossings daily from Bari, including the popular Bari to Dubrovnik ferry which sails overnight for a morning arrival.

-Bari is also home to Puglia’s largest and busiest airport, a gateway into an unspoiled region home to white-washed towns, beautiful beaches, and endless groves of olive trees lining the countryside.
+Bari is also home to Puglia’s largest and busiest international airport, a gateway into an unspoiled region home to white-washed towns, some of Italy’s best beaches, and endless groves of olive trees lining the countryside.

 How to Get to Bari, Italy